YoussefHegazy74/customer-insights-prediction-system/Database/README.md

 ## **System Overview**

-This project focuses on the architectural design of a high-integrity relational database for telecommunications data.
-Utilizing **Microsoft SQL Server**, the system implements a strictly normalized **Third Normal Form (3NF)** schema to ensure data consistency, reduced redundancy, and optimized storage.

 Beyond static storage, the database features **active logic layer** consisting of triggers and constraints that enforce complex business rules, revenue protection, and auditability directly at the database level.

 ## **🏗️ Relational Schema Design (OLTP)**